otherjoel/try-pollen/README.md

  2. An `◊index-entry` tag: Intended to mark passages of text for inclusion in a book-style index.
 A separate page, `bookindex.html`, iterates through the pagetree, gathers up all of these entries and displays them in alphabetical order, grouped by heading.
 (Basically just like the index at the back of any serious book you have on your shelf.)
 This is another example of something that would be impossible in Markdown.
 Of course, on the web, this is something of an anachronism: it would probably be better for the reader to have a normal search form to use.
 However, besides serving as an illustration, this tag will allow for effortless inclusion of an index when I add support for this in LaTeX/PDF.

-     You can see the code used to generate the index at the bottom of `pollen.rkt` and in `template-bookindex.html` file.
+     You can see the code used to generate the index at the bottom of `pollen.rkt` and in the `template-bookindex.html` file.

 ### LaTeX/PDF support

-Any file with the `.poly.pm` extension can be generated as a `.ltx` file or a `.pdf` file as well as HTML.
+Any file with the `.poly.pm` extension can be generated as a pretty darn nice-looking PDF file as well as HTML.
 My LaTeX templates make use of the Tufte-LaTeX document classes, to match the Tufte-CSS in use on the web side.

 In addition, the preprocessor files `flatland/flatland-book.ltx.pp` and `flatland/flatland-book.pdf.pp` generate a complete PDF of the entire Flatland book.